emailjs/emailjs-imap-client/README.md

   * **options** is an optional options object
     * **byUid** if `true` uses UID values instead of sequence numbers to define the range

-Resolves with an object which contains sequence sets of source and destination uids.
-Note that the ordering of the sets matter - the source uids map directly to the destination uids.
+Resolves with an object which contains uid sets of source and destination uids if the server supports [UIDPLUS](https://tools.ietf.org/html/rfc4315).

-  * **srcSeqSet** is the sequence set of the uids of the copied messages in the source mailbox
+  * **srcSeqSet** is the uid set of the copied messages in the source mailbox
-  * **destSeqSet** is the sequence set of the new uids of the copied messages in the destination mailbox
+  * **destSeqSet** is the uid set of the copied messages in the destination mailbox

 Command: [COPY](http://tools.ietf.org/html/rfc3501#section-6.4.7)